Stylized Water Shader

 Objects intersecting with the water must use a shader that writes to the depth buffer, otherwise there is no way to tell where it is positioned in 3D space.
 For instance, Unlit shaders do not write to the depth buffer.
-You can download a modified Unlit shader here, which writes to the depth buffer: http://staggart.xyz/public/Unlit_ZWrite.shader
+You can download a modified Unlit shader here, which does: http://staggart.xyz/public/Unlit_ZWrite.shader

-If using shaders other than Unlit shaders is not viable for your project, you can use vertex painting to paint the intersection effect instead.
+If using shaders other than Unlit shaders is not viable for your project, consider using vertex painting to paint the intersection effect instead.